 Lighting time in poor conditions (measured) | 5.38 hr. |

-Home Zone Security offers these solar wall lanterns that feature a warm, incandescent color that can create a cozy atmosphere.
+Home Zone Security offers solar wall lanterns that feature a warm, incandescent color that create a cozy atmosphere.
 When measuring brightness, we recorded a maximum of 0.18 lux around the feet and 0.55 lux at the height of the hands.
-Both levels are quite dim, making them unsuitable for brightening up the surroundings.
-Even if you're installing them for aesthetic reasons, a single lantern might not be enough to make an impact.
+Both levels are quite dim, making them unsuitable for brightening up surrounding areas.
+Even if you install them for aesthetic reasons, a single lantern might not be enough to make a noticeable design impact.

-Charged in the sun on a clear summer day, these lanterns stayed on for nine hours and 17 minutes.
-They can adequately light up your space for one night, but won't last for two.
-When charged in poor weather, they still lasted for five hours and 23 minutes, which should be enough to keep them on from dusk until bedtime.
+Charged in the sun on a clear summer day, these lanterns stayed on for 9 hours and 17 minutes.
+They can adequately light up your space for one night, but the charge won't last for two nights.
+When charged in poor weather, they lastedfor 5 hours and 23 minutes, which should be enough to keep them on from dusk until bedtime.
 The lighting cover is made of glass and the frame is made of aluminum, making them highly weather-resistant.
 You won't have to worry much about wear, even if they're installed outdoors for a long time.

 ---|---|